What is Rib Cage Pain?

 • If over-the-counter medications do not relieve pain from an injury, your doctor may prescribe other medications, as well as a compression wrap.
 A compression bandage is a large elastic bandage that wraps around your chest.

 • The compression wrap firmly holds the area to prevent further injury and greater pain.
-However, these wraps are only needed in rare cases because the tightness of the compression band makes it difficult to breathe.
-This can increase your risk of pneumonia.
+However, these wraps are only needed in rare cases because the tightness of the compression band makes it difficult to breathe, which can increase the risk of pneumonia.

 • If bone cancer is causing pain, your doctor will discuss treatment options with you depending on the type of cancer and where the cancer is coming from.
 By determining the origin of cancer, you will be your doctor, whether it started in the ribs or spread to another area of the body.
 Your doctor may suggest surgery to remove or biopsy the abnormal growths.